-In 2008, we learned about an epidemic present in sub-Sahara Africa that still exists today.
+In 2008, we learned about an epidemic present in sub-Saharan Africa that still exists today.
 Oftentimes, parents and/or guardians are forced to give up their guardianship to orphanages simply because they’re unable to provide the most basic needs for their children: food, medical care, and education.
 Children who have living, healthy family members can and do become orphans overnight.

 We started in 2008 by meeting these basic needs of just 10 children, ensuring they remained in the care of their own families rather than in an orphanage.
-That number 150 before the end of 2008 and by 2016, Amazima’s partners were helping provide over 700 children with daily meals, education, medical care, and discipleship.
+That number grew to 150 before the end of 2008 and by 2016, Amazima’s partners were helping provide over 700 children with daily meals, education, medical care, and discipleship.

 Meet our Students